If something goes wrong

 3. Internal Review

-If you’re not happy with progress or resolution at any point then ask to have your complaint escalated to one of our case managers for review.
+If you’re not happy with the response or progress of action agreed by your complaint handler you can ask to have your complaint escalated to one of our case managers.

 4. Independent Help